nus-cs2113-AY1920S2/duke/README.md

 *   1. Ensure that Java 11 or above is installed in your Computer.
 *   2. Download the latest duke.jar [here](https://github.com/JosephLimWeiJie/duke/releases/download/v0.1.0/duke.jar).
-*   3. Copy the file to the foldere you want to use as the home folder for your Duke.
+*   3. Copy the file to the folder you want to use as the home folder for your Duke.
 *   4. Double-click on duke.jar to start the app.
 It should appear in a few seconds.
 *   5. Type in a command and press ENTER to execute it.
 For e.g. typing list and                         pressing enter will list all your current tasks.
 *   6. Some other commands you can try: